MoltenArmor/not-so-immutable-os/README.md

 - `desktop`: Include desktop base files in the main image, including `pipewire`, `upower`, `accountservice` and so on.
 - `xfce`: Include XFCE desktop environment in the main image.
 - `mate`: Include MATE desktop environment in the main image.
-- `update`: Enable some special config for updating.
 - `sysext-only`: Enable some special config to build sysext images only.

 Sysext apps: